tytydraco/yessleep/out/Gunny.md

 When I flipped the switch, the thing came alive.
 A dull green glow lit the panel.
 No noise—just static.
 A heartbeat in the dark.

-A few days later, Kev came by.
-Retired Army Signal Corps.
+A few days later, Kev came by to check up on me, Retired Army Signal Corps.
 One of the sharpest comms guys I ever knew.

 He stared at the unit like it had just spoken his name.